A.19. Common libvirt Errors and Troubleshooting

 - Although this message appears to be evidence of an error, it is almost always harmless.

-- Unless the problem you are experiencing is that the guest virtual machines are unable to acquire IP addresses through DHCP, this message can be ignored.If this is the case, refer to Section A.20.7, “PXE Boot (or DHCP) on Guest Failed” for further details on this situation.
+- Unless the problem you are experiencing is that the guest virtual machines are unable to acquire IP addresses through DHCP, this message can be ignored.If this is the case, see Section A.19.7, “PXE Boot (or DHCP) on Guest Failed” for further details on this situation.

 - The following error message appears: